spati-java/nodejs-elasticsearch-example/README.md

 ## A practical example for NodeJs, Elasticsearch, Serverless Framework for AWS Lambda

-### The use case is such that we are creatin a LinkedIn Profile, bellow are the operations that can be done with this profiles
+### The use case is such that we are creating a LinkedIn Profile, bellow are the operations that can be done with this profiles

 - create a profile
 - update a profile
 - delete a profile
-- find profile by id
+- find a profile by id
-- find all profile (response with top 5 result)
+- find all profiles (response with top 5 result)
-- autocomomplete feature for title field
+- autocomplete feature for title field
 - search profile by matching skils (e.g  get all profiles that match "Elasticsearch")
-- search for profile by licesnce and certifications certifications (find all the profiles that macth aws certified solutions architect)
+- search for profile by licesnce and certifications certifications (e.g find all profiles that match aws certified solutions architect)

 ### The design diagram